-There are many aspects which are beyond our control but can contribute to our failure.
+There are many aspects that are beyond our control but can contribute to our failure.
 Sometimes, questions can be relatively harder, we could be going through a health issue or one simply not being in the best frame of mind.
-I know cases, where one scored 497 when the pass criteria was 500.
+I know cases, where one scored 497 when they pass criterion was 500.

 #2 Analyze past preparedness and ensure better preparations for the retest.